A comforting meatball potato casserole with spinach. The main dish, potato and vegetable sides all in one pot!

 - 6 garlic cloves separated

-- 2 heaped tablespoons crème fraiche or sour cream
+- 2 heaped tablespoons crรจme fraiche or sour cream

 Instructions

-- Start cooking the potatoes in salted water.
-Let cool slightly while you prepare the rest of the ingredients.
+- Cook the potatoes in lightly salted water until fork-tender.
+Drain them and let them cool while you prepare the rest of the ingredients.
+1.5 lbs potatoes/ 650 g

-- While the potatoes cook, preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Line a baking tray with baking paper.
+- In the meantime, preheat the oven to 350ยฐF/ 180ยฐC.
+Line a baking sheet with parchment paper.
 Butter a casserole dish.
 Prepare the meatballs.

 Meatballs:

-- Form about 20-25 meatballs, place them on the prepared baking tray and bake in the oven for about 12-14 minutes, they should not be raw in the middle anymore, but still remain soft and juicy, they will be cooked longer in the casserole dish itself.
+- Form 20-25 meatballs, place them on the prepared baking sheet, and bake in the oven for 12-14 minutes.

 Spinach:

-- Remove the stalks of the spinach and chop it very roughly.
-Heat the oil in a large pan, add the spinach and let it wilt shortly.
-Add the vegetable broth and the remaining 4 cloves of finely sliced garlic and continue cooking for another 5 minutes, stirring from time to time, or until the spinach is cooked and most of the liquid has cooked down.
+- Cook spinach: Remove the stalks of the spinach and chop it very roughly.
+Heat the oil in a large pan, add the spinach, and let it wilt shortly.
+Add the vegetable broth and the remaining 4 cloves of finely sliced garlic and continue cooking for another 5 minutes, stirring from time to time, or until the spinach is cooked and most of the liquid has cooked down.2 lbs fresh spinach / 900 g + 1 tablespoon vegetable oil + 4 garlic cloves + ยพ cup vegetable broth/ 200 ml

-- Stir in the crème fraiche or sour cream.
-Adjust the taste generously with salt, pepper and nutmeg.
+- Stir in the crรจme fraiche or sour cream.
+Adjust the taste generously with salt, pepper, and nutmeg.2 heaped tablespoons crรจme fraiche + fine sea salt and black pepper

-- Peel and thickly slice the potatoes.
-Place them in the prepared casserole dish, add the spinach on top, arrange the meatballs over the spinach, and sprinkle everything with the freshly grated cheese.
+- Layer ingredients: Peel and thickly slice the potatoes.
+Place them in the prepared casserole dish, add the spinach on top, arrange the meatballs over the spinach, and sprinkle everything with the freshly grated cheese.1 ยฝ cup grated cheese/ 150 g

 Notes

-- A mixture of beef and pork can be used instead.
+- Ground meat: You can use a mixture of beef and pork or ground turkey instead.

-- Any grated cheese you like to use for casserole.
+- Cheese: You can choose any good-melting cheese you like - the kind you typically use for casseroles.
 I often use Gouda or Cheddar.

 Jennifer says